 8. Wednesday 11th March 2015

-We will hold a three years memorial event in 2014 for the Great East Japan Earthquake and have a two minutes silence for the victims.
-This was two years memorial event.
-Two Years Anniversary
+We will hold a memorial event in 2015 for the Great East Japan Earthquake and have a two minute silence for the victims.
+This will mark the third year memorial event.

 9. Spring Report 2014